Thyroid-Stimulating Hormone-Sensitive (s-TSH), Serum

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

-3. Wilson J, Foster D, Kronenburg MD H, et al: Textbook of Endocrinology.
+3. Wilson JD, Foster D, Kronenburg HM, et al: Williams Textbook of Endocrinology.
 Ninth edition, WB Saunders Company, 1998